 Throughout the life of an entertainer, we evolve and our perception of tools changes.
 Like most beginners, I was concerned about costs.
 How much is it?”
-Really, I can make it cheaper than that”, are words uttered out of my month.
-Hours, days, and in a couple rare cases, years later, I’ve finally built the tool or prop that I needed.
+Really, I can make it cheaper than that”, are words uttered out of my mouth.
+Hours, days, and in a couple of rare cases, years later, I’ve finally built the tool or prop that I needed.
 I like to call this stage one.
 I can do it better than and cheaper stage.

 In stage one; I was both Superman and Einstein all rolled up as one super person AKA Superstein.
-I was a master craftsman at all tools and was able to make it cheaper and better then what was being sold.
-Nothing was out of reach from web design, sewing, building and tooling props, and marketing all were skills I possessed at the highest level.
-I learned over time, I lacked most these skills once I worked with somebody who really was a master at their craft and did it day in and day out.
+I was a master craftsman at all tools and was able to make it cheaper and better than what was being sold.
+Nothing was out of reach from web design, sewing, building, and tooling props, and marketing all were skills I possessed at the highest level.
+I learned over time, I lacked most of these skills once I worked with somebody who really was a master at their craft and did it day in and day out.
 Things they could do took minutes and 95% of the time was 100% better.

 Stage two is the reality that the person making the product has done some research and development.
-My “cheaper” version works, but has some issues.
-It could be the quality of the material, the craftsmanship, lack of the right pieces or just that I did it wrong.
-At this point, I come to the realization that the price the person or company is charging is not that outlandish and if I want to be a professional, I should use quality-tested tools.
+My “cheaper” version works but has some issues.
+It could be the quality of the material, the craftsmanship, lack of the right pieces, or just that I did it wrong.
+At this point, I come to the realization that the price the person or company is charging is not that outlandish, and if I want to be a professional, I should use quality-tested tools.
 An additional benefit, if it breaks, gets lost or if it needs to be replaced, I can simply call the manufacture and have it shipped to me anywhere in the world.
 Problem solved with one phone call.